-- 13.1 In some cases, there may be requirement to make changes to the published schedule (this could be due to adverse weather or water conditions, safety or similar reason).
+- 13.1 In some cases, there may be requirement to make Echanges to the published schedule during the competition will only be made (this could be due to for adverse weather or water conditions, safety or similar reason).
 Such changes will be announced at a riders' or team captains' meeting and by posting.
 It's the rider's responsibility to ensure they are aware of any schedule changes. - 13.2 The finals of each category must be completed to determine a winner.
-Qualification results are not enough. - 13.3 In special circumstances, if there is not enough time left to finish the full competition (due to weather conditions, features breaking or similar), the Chief Official in conjunction with the relevant Officials team can decide to perform one final run to determine a winner.
+Qualification results are not enough. - 13.3 In special circumstances, if there is not enough time left to finish the full competition (due to weather conditions, features breaking or similar), the Chief Official in conjunction with the relevant Officials team Council Members can decide to perform one final run to determine a winner.
 The officials will clearly inform all riders in the finals in question in advance.